-We endeavored to exclude specialty systems through visual inspection and through such means as requiring that at least one data source indicate that the system included at least one general acute care hospital and the system included at least 10 primary care physicians.
+We worked to exclude specialty systems through visual inspection and through such means as requiring that at least one data source indicate that the system included at least one general acute care hospital and the system included at least 10 primary care physicians.
 Nonetheless, it is possible some specialty care-focused systems remain in the final systems list.
-In developing future releases of the systems list, we will explore additional criteria that might allow us to further examine systems and consider whether they meet the Compendium's definition.